lemonlinn/TweePoll/README.md

 6. Leaflet of USA with lat/lon twitter data mapped on
 7. A heatmap of some kind
 8. Add a methodology/explanation section at the bottom
+9. Add a way to 'jump' the viewer down the webpage so all data visualizations are perfectly framed in the browser